Skip to main content

 The Las Pozas complex is filled with surrealist sculptures.Photo credit: RoamForTwo / Shutterstock

-Explore the unexpected in this under-the-radar Mexico travel destination.
+Explore the unexpected in San Luis Potosí, a lesser-explored Mexico travel destination.

-San Luis Potosí doesn’t have the recognizable name of some other Mexico vacation spots—which is exactly why you’ll find low prices and a lack of tourists.
-The state, shaped like a schnauzer in profile, stretches from the arid desert in the northwest to the subtropical rainforest in the southeast.
+San Luis Potosí doesn’t have the recognizable name of some other Mexico vacation spots—which is exactly why you’ll find low prices and a lack of tourists in this northern state, shaped like a schnauzer in profile.
+In fact, San Luis Potosí stretches from the arid desert in the northwest to the subtropical rainforest in the southeast and encompasses a perhaps surprising wealth of Mexico’s natural and cultural attractions.

-One major highlight is the complex of Las Pozas, near the village of Xilitla: a group of monumental surrealist sculptures designed by the English poet Edward James.
+One major highlight is the complex of Las Pozas in Xilitla, a group of monumental surrealist sculptures designed by the English poet Edward James.
 It’s situated in the larger geographic region known as La Huasteca, rich with waterfalls, hiking, and endless opportunities to find under-the-radar towns and natural beauty.

 colorful buildings in Merida